wkhattak/Finding-Lane-Lines/writeup.md

 ## Overview

-This writeup reflects upon the "Finding Lane Line" project by explaining how the image processing pipeline works, identifying any shortcomings and proposing potential improvements.
+This writeup reflects upon the **Finding Lane Line** project by explaining how the image processing pipeline works, identifying any shortcomings and proposing potential improvements.

 ## Project Goals